 Keep your commitments short and flexible.
 Set enough aside so you can weather a market downturn without sacrificing retirement lifestyle.
 Be ready to make changes as time passes so you can increase wealth through retirement.

 Planning is simple when you do it right.
+Now you know how interest rates dictate planning decisions.
 If you have any questions feel free to call or email any time.

 Bryan J. Anderson

 Last Updated on January 15, 2024 by Bryan Anderson